Older versions of this article have been copied here:

 There are many tips on how to fight these invertebrates circulating around allotments and gardens – some are fables, some are more effective than others.
 The reality is that no single thing does the trick.
 In short, the solution is to create an ecosystem in your garden that will help to create a balance.
 A plague is caused by an imbalance, a lack of predators that keep the population of slugs under control.
 Sounds easier than it is, but if you love your garden it greatly increases the joy and once established it looks after it self!
 A number of years ago I started a forest garden in the middle of a very wet woodland, in the midst of a slug stronghold.
 I could easily collect a large jarful of slugs at dusk.
 After an intensive research and learning process with many failures, I only had to go out with a torch in the dark once every week or so and even then I only found a few.
 I was able to grow anything I liked without losing many plants to slugs.
+Besides the only real certificate for Organic Food are holes in your salad leaves.
 I have had to learn to live with some losses but still feel I can shout “Victory!”
-Here is what I learned so far:
+Here is what I learned so far: (if you have any tips of your own, let me know please via the contact form)

 Step 1: Know Your Enemy